 1. Replica of Ruby Bridges’s 1st Grade classroom

 While you’re visiting Ruby’s gallery, be sure to look for the display case featuring Oscar Robertson.
-He and his basketball team from Crispus Attucks changed the face of Hoosier Hysteria in 1955 when they became the first all-black team to win an Indiana state basketball championship.
-In fact, they were the first all-black team in the entire country to win a state basketball championship.
+He and his basketball team from Crispus Attucks changed the face of Hoosier Hysteria in 1955 when they became the first all-Black team to win an Indiana state basketball championship.
+In fact, they were the first all-Black team in the entire country to win a state basketball championship.

 3. Replica of Lieutenant Uhura costume

 Nichelle Nichols is known throughout the world for the character she played on Star Trek—Lieutenant Uhura.
 She was a television pioneer.
-She was the first African American woman to be featured on television who was not stereotyped as a servant or a maid.
+She was the first Black woman to be featured on television who was not stereotyped as a servant or a maid.
 She also blazed trails when her character kissed William Shatner’s Captain Kirk on national television.
 It’s believed to be the first scripted interracial kiss viewed on television.